How to Start Your Own LLC in Arizona - Complete Guide

 Manager-Managed LLC

-Arizona requires you to specify the management structure in your Articles of Organization.
+Arizona is one that will demand you to indicate the management structure in your Articles of Organization.

 Information Required